Neiman Marcus

-Neiman Marcus (colloquially Neimans) is an upmarket American department store chain founded in 1907 in Dallas, Texas by Herbert Marcus, his sister Carrie Marcus Neiman, and her husband Abraham Lincoln Neiman.
-It has been owned by Saks Global, a spin-off of the Hudson's Bay Company, since 2024.
+Neiman Marcus is an American upmarket department store chain founded in 1907 in Dallas, by Herbert Marcus, his sister Carrie Marcus Neiman, and her husband Abraham Lincoln Neiman.
+The chain has been owned by the New York City–based Exemplar Luxury Group since 2024.
+Previously, it was part of the Neiman Marcus Group, and prior to that, Carter Hawley Hale Stores.